dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 A function taking a variable number of lazy parameters has, as its last parameter, a static array or slice type whose underlying type is a possibly qualified delegate type taking no parameters.

-The reason behind *essential* FP/D objects, types and calls is mainly this use-case, generalized accordingly.
+The motivation behind the notion of *essential* FP/D objects, types, and calls is this use-case, generalized accordingly.
-A standard application of taking a variable number of lazy parameters is `coalesce`, a function that returns the first value that is not `null` or `null` if none is.
+A standard example of taking a variable number of lazy parameters is `coalesce`, a function that returns the first value that is not `null` (or `null` if none is).
 ```D
 T coalesce(T)(const scope T delegate()[] paramDGs...)
 {